This article was lightly updated on 27 May 2020 to reflect the impact of coronavirus and the associated oil price crash.

 So what does he need to do to make BP genuinely climate-friendly?
 Stop being an oil company.
 That means no exploration for new oil and gas, anywhere, starting now.
 We already have 6% more gas and 9% more oil than we can afford to burn whilst staying under the 1.5°C threshold set at the Paris climate talks.
 If anyone is still in doubt that staying under 1.5°C should be a priority, have a look at the effect a 1.1°C rise is having on Australia’s environment.

-The $71 billion allocated to new oil and gas this decade needs to be repurposed to get BP out of fossil fuels entirely.
+Prior to the onset of COVID-19 measures and the oil price crash, BP had allocated $71 billion to new oil and gas this decade.
+This needs to be repurposed to get BP out of fossil fuels entirely.
 Dudley once famously remarked that if you gave him ten billion dollars to spend on renewable energy, he “wouldn’t know how to do it”.
 Looney needs to learn how, seven times over, and quickly.
 BP should be genuinely net zero, without any dodgy carbon accounting tricks, within a decade.

 This is undeniably challenging, but the reason why we have so little time to decarbonise is because BP and its competitors have spent thirty years or more blocking action to protect the climate, and many hundreds of billions of dollars making the problem worse.